microsoft/FluidFramework/docs/content/docs/data-structures/overview.md

 ## Specialized data structures

-- [SharedCounter][] -- a counter.
+- [SharedCounter][{{< relref "counter.md" >}}] -- a counter.

-  The SharedCounter is useful to keep track of increments.
+  The `SharedCounter` is useful to keep track of increments.
   While a key-value data structure appears like a good fit, two clients simultaneously setting the same key can cause issues.
-By contrast, clients can increase or decrease the SharedCounter value by a specified amount, but they can't set it to a specified value.
+  By contrast, clients can increase or decrease the `SharedCounter` value by a specified amount, but they can't set it to a specified value.
   It is optimistic.

 ## Consensus data structures